oroinc/documentation/user_guide/magento_channel_integration.rst

 Synchronizing a Magento Channel Data
 ------------------------------------

-Once you have created a Magento type channel and defined its integration details information from Magento will be uploaded into OroCRM automatically subject to a predefined schedule.
+Once you have created a Magento type channel and defined its integration details information from the Magento store will be uploaded into OroCRM automatically subject to a predefined schedule.
 You can enable two-way synchronization settings and manually start synchronization.